Project-Club-IIITS/hacktoberfest2019-participants/README.md

 To add your name in the list just edit the `index.html` file as given below and  **send us a PR** :smiley: :sunglasses:

-Please add your name in the format specified below at the end of the list.
+Please add your name in the format specified below at the **end of the list**.

 ```html